 In their discussion, the two leaders’ agreed to strengthen the Moroccan-Jordanian diplomatic ties.
 They also stressed the importance of collective actions to face some of the most high-priority issues of the region.

-In a subsequent show of the two kingdoms’ commitment to the principles discussed in the monarchs’ meeting, Morocco’s Minister of Foreign Affairs Nasser Bourita joined Jordanian counterpart Ayman Safadi in releasing a press statement that reiterated the two Kings’ insistence on greater regional dialogue to solve crises. with his.
+In a subsequent show of the two kingdoms’ commitment to the principles discussed in the monarchs’ meeting, Morocco’s Minister of Foreign Affairs Nasser Bourita joined Jordanian counterpart Ayman Safadi in releasing a press statement that reiterated the two Kings’ insistence on greater regional dialogue to solve crises.

 The press release said that the two countries will collaborate on several sectors, including energy, agriculture, and tourism.